neolatino/api/README.md

 A work in progress general API to simplify the developement of tools/applications using dictionary or conjugation data.

-This is the ground work for building a much better dictionary than the current one, including features like semantic search and verb conjugation.
+This is the groundwork for building a much better dictionary than the current one (including features like semantic search and verb conjugation) and to allow the creation of platform specific apps with a shared datasource.

 ## Usage